-Although on one hand we know for sure the names and the roles of the people who wanted to construct the Dosi Villa, on the other hand, we had no information about the identity of the architect who designed it or about the workforces who realized it.
-Francesco Natali -architect and painter from Cremona who studied at Bibiena school- and Alessandro Gherardini -a framed artist from Tuscany who was very active in Pontremoli- were invited to realize the decorations for the internal spaces.
-The decorations for the interiors- with the typical architectural paintings which will become a stylistic code of Baroque of Pontremoli during all the first half of the XVIII century are generally assigned to Natali.
+On one hand, we know with certainty the names and the roles of the people who wanted to construct the Dosi Villa.
+On the other hand, we had no information about the identity of the architect who designed it or about the workforces who realized it.
+Francesco Natali, the architect and painter from Cremona who studied at Bibiena school, and Alessandro Gherardini, a famed artist from Tuscany who was very active in Pontremoli, were invited to execute the decorations for the internal spaces.
+These decorations are generally assigned to Natali; they feature the typical architectural views which will become a stylistic hallmark of Pontremoli’s Baroque during all the first half of the XVIII century.

-The paternity of frescos of the main hall is assigned to Gherardini, which unfortunately nowadays are largely lost.
+The paternity of the frescos inthe main hall is assigned to Gherardini.
+These frescos however are, unfortunately, largely lost.
 While Alessandro Gherardini worked at the Dosi Villa between 1697 and 1700, Francesco Natali worked there for the first time in 1697, remaining involved for a decade.

-The family tradition ascribes to Natali also the planning of the bridge and of the Chiosi chapel.
-Here an epigraph testifies that the bridge was erected by Carlo Dosi in 1705 “ad solum proprium usum eiusque heredum” (reserved only for him and the heirs.)
+The family tradition ascribes to Natali also the plan of the bridge and of the Chiosi chapel.
+Here, an epigraph testifies that the bridge was erected by Carlo Dosi in 1705 “ad solum proprium usum eiusque heredum” (reserved only for him and the heirs.)

-Completely abandoned during the years of French Revolution, the Dosi Villa was progressively recovered beginning in 1814 and even today is still object of restoration.
+Completely abandoned during the years of French Revolution, the Dosi Villa was progressively recovered beginning in 1814 and is still object of restoration today.

 “Those 30 years of abandon have left indelible traces on the frescos of the hall, which are in large measure irretrievably lost, are furniture, decors, doors, statues and even the big front gate, that was replaced in the XIX century.”

-Old statues, tall trees (magnolie and holm oak) and numerous lemon trees decorates the south side rooftop garden of the Villa, while higher, there is a panoramic viewpoint which offers a marvelous view of the house and of the surrounding landscape.
+Old statues, tall trees (magnolie and holm oak) and numerous lemon trees decorates the south side rooftop garden of the Villa.
+Above, there is a panoramic viewpoint which offers a marvelous view of the house and of the surrounding landscape.

 To discover more about the garden, click here!